 You can register the song, indicating the division of ownership shares, and we’ll distribute your portion to you.

-Your co-writer will, unfortunately, not collect until they join UPRS or an affiliated international Collective Management Organizations – CMOs.
+Your co-writer will, unfortunately, not collect until they join UPRS or an affiliated international Collective Management Organization – CMOs.

-Can I still be a member if I am resident overseas?
+Can I still be a member if I am a resident overseas?

 The simple and short answer to this question is YES.

-Though you might be resident outside of Uganda does not affect your ability to become a member of UPRS so as long as you fulfil the requirements.
+Though you might be a resident outside of Uganda does not affect your ability to become a member of UPRS so as long as you fulfill the requirements.